Ruth Bader Ginsburg: In popular culture

-Ginsburg has been referred to as a "pop culture icon" and also an "American cultural icon."
+Ginsburg has been referred to as a "pop culture icon" and also an "American cultural icon".
 Ginsburg's profile began to rise after O'Connor's retirement in 2006 left Ginsburg as the only serving female justice.
 Her increasingly fiery dissents, particularly in Shelby County v.
-Holder, led to the creation of a sobriquet, "The Notorious R.B.G." (a takeoff on the name of a rap star, The Notorious B.I.G.), which became an internet meme.
-The name beginning on Tumblr The Tumblr blogger who coined the meme, law student Shana Knizhnik, teamed up with MSNBC reporter Irin Carmon to turn the contented of the blog into a book titled Notorious RBG: The Life and Times of Ruth Bader Ginsburg.
-Released in October 2015, the book became a New York Times bestseller.
+Holder, led to the creation of a sobriquet, "the Notorious R.B.G." (a takeoff on the name of a rap star, the Notorious B.I.G.), which became an internet meme.
+The name beginning on Tumblr.
+The Tumblr blogger who coined the meme, law student Shana Knizhnik, teamed up with MSNBC reporter Irin Carmon to turn the contents of the blog into a book titled Notorious RBG: The Life and Times of Ruth Bader Ginsburg.
+Published in October 2015, the book became a New York Times bestseller.
 In 2016, the progressive magazine Current Affairs criticized Ginsburg's status as an icon of progressivism, noting that her voting record was significantly more moderate than deceased justices Thurgood Marshall, William J. Brennan Jr., and William O. Douglas, and that she often sided with law enforcement in qualified immunity cases.

 In 2015, Ginsburg and Scalia, known for their shared love of opera, were fictionalized in Scalia/Ginsburg, an opera by Derrick Wang broadcast on national radio on November 7, 2020.
 The opera was introduced before Ginsburg and Scalia at the Supreme Court in 2013, and Ginsburg attended the 2015 Castleton Festival world premiere as well as a revised version at the 2017 Glimmerglass Festival.
 Ginsburg, who with Scalia wrote forewords to Wang's libretto, included excerpts from the opera as a chapter in her book My Own Words, quoted it in her official statement on Scalia's death, and spoke about it frequently.

 Additionally, Ginsburg's pop culture appeal has inspired nail art, Halloween costumes, a bobblehead doll, tattoos, t-shirts, coffee mugs, and a children's coloring book among other things.
 She appears in both a comic opera and a workout book.
 Musician Jonathan Mann also made a song using part of her Burwell v.
 Hobby Lobby Stores, Inc. dissent.
 Ginsburg admitted to having a "large supply" of Notorious R.B.G. t-shirts, which she distributed as gifts.